oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Summary

 This feature adds SR-IOV support to oVirt management system (which is currently available via a vdsm-hook [1](http://www.ovirt.org/VDSM-Hooks/sriov) only).
-You may also refer to [SR-IOV Detailed Design](http://wiki.ovirt.org/Feature/DetailedSRIOV)

 ### Owner